hikurangi/coding-challenge/readme.md

-## Colony frontend coding challenge
+## React frontend coding challenge

 You'll be building a simple react component: an avatar picker.
 It looks like this: